Suadr23/Suadr23/README.md

 </div>

 ## About me 🎓

-I'm a Python enthusiast passionate about data, automation, and continuous learning.
+I'm a Python enthusiast with a passion for data, automation, and continuous learning.
-Currently focused on building small but meaningful projects in web scraping and data handling.
+I'm currently focused on building small but impactful projects that help me grow my skills in data handling and workflow optimization.
-I firmly believe that **no amount of knowledge is enough knowledge** 🧠
+I firmly believe that no amount of knowledge is enough knowledge 🧠

 ## What I know 💻
 - **Competitive Programming**